tytydraco/yessleep/out/Three_years_ago_I_was_murdered_at_my_best_friends_wedding_Now_Im_hunting_that_bitch_down_Before_her_family_find_me_first.md

 “Killed me.”
 The words wouldn’t fully register in my head.
 “You… killed me.”

 I could see the river which stretched into the sky.
 My steps quickened as I stumbled over myself to get to it.
 It wasn’t until I was wading into the shallows, did the memory finally come over me.
-“You fucking killed me, you psycho bitch!”
+“You fucking killed me."

 I rolled up my dress to look at my stomach wound, but it was gone.
 “What did he do to you?
 Adam.
 What did that bastard to your head?”
 My breath was strangled.
 “But if you… if you killed me, how am I here?!”